Satish Dhawan Space Centre: Second Launch Pad

-The first launch from the pad occurred on 5 May 2005, and was of a Polar Satellite Launch Vehicle carrying the CARTOSAT-1 and HAMSAT satellites.
-India's 1st Moon Mission, Chandrayan-I was launched from this launch pad on 22 October 2008.
-Its follow-up mission Chandrayaan-2 was also launched from this launch pad on 22 July 2019.
+The first launch from the pad occurred on 5 May 2005, and was of a Polar Satellite Launch Vehicle carrying the Cartosat-1 and HAMSAT satellites.
+India's 1st Moon Mission, Chandrayaan-1 was launched from this launch pad on 22 October 2008.
+Its follow-up missions were also launched from this launch pad, where Chandrayaan-2 was launched on 22 July 2019 and Chandrayaan-3 was launched on 14 July 2023.

-In November 2019, ISRO released tenders for augmentation of SLP for Gaganyaan project.
+In November 2019, ISRO released tenders for augmentation of the SLP for the Gaganyaan project.
+Systems such as a crew ingress and egress system, access platform, recovery setup for emergencies during the flight's ascent phase, module preparation facility for assembly and testing along with an helipad are built at a cost of about ₹2000 crore.
+All the facilities will be connected an upcoming Gaganyaan control facility, which will monitor and communicate with the Astronauts during the Spaceflight.